KiFoundation/ki-networks/Testnet/README.md

 Enter your password twice and then **<span style="color:red">save </span>** the generated addresses, keys and **<span style="color:red">passphrase</span>**.

 If you have another wallet with testnet tokens (TKI), then feed the newly created wallet with some tokens.
-Otherwise head to [faucet-testnet.blockchain.ki](faucet-testnet.blockchain.ki), enter the address of the newly created wallet and we will show you some love ...
+Otherwise head to [faucet-testnet.blockchain.ki](faucet-testnet.blockchain.ki) or join our public slack channel [#ki-testnet](), and we will show you some love ...

 Now that your wallet has a positive balance, you can create your validator through a staking transaction: